taikedz/git-workshop/workshop-notes/03_some_git_setup_stuff.md

 # Some git setup stuff

-Here are some commands you should run when first setting up git:
+Here are some commands you should run when first setting up git.
+You will only need to do this once.

 ```sh
 # <- lines starting with a '#' are comments.
 Don't type them.